Building and Construction Schools

 According to the Bureau of Labor Statistics (BLS), employment in construction and extraction occupations (including construction management) is expected to grow by 9.8 percent between 2018 and 2028.

-An average of 947,700 jobs are projected to become available each year over that time period.
+On average, 947,700 jobs are projected to become available each year over that time.
 That consists of:

 - New positions: 74,900